 If you’ve ever searched for a job on Google, you’ve already seen Google for Jobs in action.

-Just like Google itself, it searches for job postings and shows you the best results all in one place.
-It gathers this information from some of the top job sites like ZipRecruiter, Monster, and LinkedIn and from various business career webpages.
+Like Google itself, it searches for job postings and shows you the best results in one place.
+It gathers this information from some of the top job sites, such as ZipRecruiter, Monster, and LinkedIn, and from various business career web pages.

 Whether you’re looking for a job or looking for employees to hire, this article explains how to use Google for Jobs to make your search easier.